 Since 2017, climate blended finance has typically been structured as greenfield and brownfield projects.
 Apart from 2020, project transactions have been the most common transaction type on an annual basis over the past six years, on average comprising 40% of climate blended finance deals per year.

 Project structures also account for the largest share of total financing volume to climate blended finance, both on an absolute and proportional basis.
 From 2020-2022, projects mobilized an average of approximately \$4.4 billion of climate finance annually (funds were the second most effective mobilizers of climate finance at about \$2.1 billion).
 Proportionally, projects received an average of 55% of total annual climate blended finance flows between 2020-2022, down slightly from 59% between 2017-2019.
 However, it is notable that projects are the only blended transaction type to experience a progressive decline in their share of total annual climate blended finance flows in recent years, while flows to blended bonds, companies, and particularly funds, have remained constant.
 This is partly a product of the growing proliferation of smaller project transactions integrating mitigation (emissions reduction) components into brownfield projects otherwise targeting separate development objectives (job creation, food security).

-Of the 123 climate blended finance projects captured by Convergence between 2017-2022, 94 or 77% were projects targeting purely mitigation outcomes, while only 7% were exclusively focused on adaptation
+Of the 123 climate blended finance projects captured by Convergence between 2017-2022, 94 or 77% were projects targeting purely mitigation outcomes, while only 7% were exclusively focused on adaptation outcomes.
+Convergence has observed little year-onyear change in this composition.
+In fact, the share of adaptation blended finance projects drops to less than 1% (2020-2022) when considering the entire blended finance market.

-5 Convergence defines a blended facility as an earmarked allocation of public development resources with private capital at the vehicle level, for deployment towards a specific recipient or intervention.
-This also includes risk-sharing facilities, or bilateral transactions, typically between donor or public entities and financial intermediaries, where the concessional capital helps mitigate potential losses on underlying loans originated by the financial institution.
+5 Convergence defines a blended facility as an earmarked allocation of public development resources with private capital at the vehicle level, for public entities and financial intermediaries, where the concessional capital helps mitigate potential losses on underlying loans originated by the